 Glad that I ran into this family friend with your website, just in time for football season kick off, I have four men in the house and I will serve both these recipes!
 I will peel the chile though to me it would be like eating tamales with the corn husk!
 Gracias from El Paso.

-images are broken on this recipe too
+images are broken on this recipe too 🙁 would love to see them!!

 also wanted to know if this would work with sweet bell peppers??